-Universal holdover The Fate of the Furious easily remains in the driver's seat as it races past the $900 million mark globally.
-The eighth outing in the action franchise grossed $11.2 million Friday for a projected $35 million weekend, putting it's domestic total at $160.4 million.
+Instead, Universal holdover The Fate of the Furious easily remains in the driver's seat as it races past the $900 million mark globally.
+The eighth outing in the action franchise is grossed $11.2 million Friday for a projected $35 million weekend, putting it's domestic total at $160.4 million.

 Among the weekend's new movies, Warner Bros.' female-centric thriller Unforgettable, starring Katherine Heigl, grossed $1.7 million Friday from 2,417 theaters for a forgettable $4 million-$5 million debut.
 If it comes in on the lower end, it could mark the lowest start of Heigl's career in terms of a major studio title.

 Helmed by veteran producer Denise Di Novi in her feature directorial debut, Unforgettable stars Heigl as a jilted woman whose jealousy of her ex-husband's new wife turns pathological.
-Rosario Dawson and Geoff Stults also star in the film, which cost a modest $12 million to make.
+Rosario Dawson and Geoff Stults also star in film, which cost a modest $12 million to make.

 While Unforgettable's financial exposure is limited, the same can't be said for director Terry George's Armenian genocide drama The Promise, starring Christian Bale and Oscar Isaac.
 The $100 million movie is projected to earn $4 million-$4.5 million for the weekend.

 The Promise was fully financed by the late Kirk Kerkorian, who was of Armenian descent.
 It is the first major U.S. film to address the massacre of Armenians during the waning days of the Ottoman Empire.
 Open Road is handling The Promise domestically.

 Disney's nature documentary Born in China - the one new offering that's holding its own - could beat The Promise with $4.5 million.